Cykeek-Labs/device_realme_RMX1851/README.md

 Copyright (C) 2019 The LineageOS Project

-Device configuration for realme 3 Pro
+Device configuration for realme 3 Pro/X Lite
 =========================================

-The realme 3 Pro (codenamed _"RMX1851"_) is a mid-range smartphone from realme.
+The realme 3 Pro/X Lite (codenamed _"RMX1851"_) is a mid-range smartphone from realme.

-It was announced in April 2019 and released in May 2019.
+realme 3 Pro was announced in April 2019 and released in May 2019. realme X Lite was announced in May 2019 and released in May 2019.

 ## Device specifications